 Elliott University Center Art Gallery, 221 Elliott University Center, UNC-G, Greensboro.
 Ongoing - Featuring works by student and alumni artists.
 Hours: Mon.-Fri., 8am-9pm.
-Contact: 336/408-3659
+Contact: 336/408-3659.

-Work by Carol Gebtithes
+Work by Anne Lemanski

 GreenHill, a space for NC art, 200 North Davie Street, Greensboro Cultural Center, Greensboro.
-Main Gallery, May 4 - July 15 - "Beauty of the Beast," introduces visitors to a world of beasts, who have captured the imagination of artists through the ages.
+Main Gallery, Through July 15 - "Beauty of the Beast," introduces visitors to a world of beasts, who have captured the imagination of artists through the ages.
 This thematic exhibition explores the dualities of wild and tame, human and animal, as well as addressing the loss of animal habitats, animal cruelty and efforts to document and preserve species.
 Works featured include paintings, printmaking, drawing and sculptures inspired by all kinds of animals from aardvarks to zebras.
-InFocus Gallery, May 4 - July 15 - "Tableware," featuring the best handmade tableware produced by North Carolina artists.
-A reception will be held on May 4, from 6-9pm.
+InFocus Gallery, Through July 15 - "Tableware," featuring the best handmade tableware produced by North Carolina artists.
 This exhibition encourages collectors to consider adding functional artwork to their collections.
 Works include plates, cups, serving-ware, and more.
 Works in the exhibition are not only beautiful and collectible objects, but are also functional pieces of tableware that can be used every day.
 Elizabeth Harry, Shop Manager and Registrar at GreenHill, curated Tableware.
 GreenHill hours: Tue.-Fri., noon-7pm; Sat., noon-5pm; & Sun.
 2-5pm.
 ArtQuest Studios are closed on Sun.
 Group visits can be scheduled online for Tue.-Thur., 9am-12:30pm.
 Contact: 336/333-7460 or at (www.greenhillnc.org).

 Guilford College Art Gallery, Hege Library, Guilford College, 5800 W. Friendly Ave., Greensboro.
-Main Gallery, Through May 5 - "Lakota Resistance: the Bison, the Horse, and the River," featuring photographs by Richard Tsong-Taatarii.
-Robert C. Ketner Vitrines, Through May 5 - "The Journalist as Witness: Women and War," featuring photographs by Cheryl Hatch, Visiting Assistant Professor for English.
 Ongoing - Other galleries located throughout the library display rotating objects from the College's permanent collection.
 Hours: Mon.-Fri., 9am-5pm, Sun., 2-5pm; closed College holidays.
 Contact: Theresa Hammond by e-mail at (thammond@guilford.edu), 336/316-2438